Fábio Silva (footballer, born 2002)

-Silva made his professional debut for Porto in August 2019, and set several club records relating to his young age.
+Silva made his professional debut for Porto in August 2019, and set several club records relating to his young age, while winning the Primeira Liga and Taça de Portugal in his only season.
+He then signed for English Premier League club Wolverhampton Wanderers for a club-record fee, and was loaned to Anderlecht, PSV, Rangers and Las Palmas, winning the KNVB Cup with PSV in 2023.

+Having represented the country since under-15 level in 2017, Silva made his senior international debut for Portugal in 2024.

 Club career

 Early career

-Born in Gondomar, Porto District, Silva began his career at FC Porto before transferring to rivals Benfica in 2015, then returning two years later.
+Born in Gondomar, Porto District, Silva began his career at Porto youth academy before transferring to rivals Benfica youth academy in 2015, then returning two years later.
 Silva was part of the squad that won the 2018–19 UEFA Youth League.
 With 20 goals in 26 games for the under-19 team by February 2019, he was called up by manager Sérgio Conceição to train with the first team.

 Porto

-He made his Primeira Liga debut for Porto on 10 August 2019 in a 2–1 loss at Gil Vicente, playing the final 11 minutes in place of Otávio; at 17 years and 22 days, he surpassed Bruno Gama as the youngest league player in the club's history.
+He made his Primeira Liga debut for Porto on 10 August 2019 in a 2–1 loss at Gil Vicente, playing the final eleven minutes in place of Otávio; at 17 years and 22 days, he surpassed Bruno Gama as the youngest league player in the club's history.
 On 19 September against Young Boys in the UEFA Europa League group stage, he became the club's youngest player in European competitions, beating Rúben Neves.
 Six days later, he became the club's youngest starter in any competition when he lined up against Santa Clara in the Taça da Liga group stage, beating a record held by Serafim Pereira since 1960.

 On 19 October, Silva scored his first goal to conclude a 5–0 win at neighbouring Coimbrões in the third round of the Taça de Portugal; with this goal he surpassed Neves as the youngest goalscorer in the club's history, by a month.
 Eight days later, he beat the same player's record as Porto's youngest league goalscorer in a 3–0 home win over Famalicão.
-On 10 November, in a 1–0 win at Boavista in the Derby da Invicta, he became the youngest starter in the club's history, a record held since Serafim's days.
+On 10 November, in a 1–0 win at Boavista in the Derby da Invicta, he became the youngest league starter in the club's history, a record held since Serafim's days.

 On 9 February 2020, Silva dropped into Porto's reserve team in LigaPro, debuting as a starter in a 1–1 home draw with Farense, as one of three appearances at this level.
 He made two further appearances for Porto's first team following the resumption of the league after the coronavirus-enforced shutdown as the club won the league title.